vinh-nguyen-code/Scoreboard-Scrimba/README.md

 # Scrimba - Scoreboard solution

-This is a solution to the [Basketball Scoreboard Solo Project on Scrimba](https://scrimba.com/learn/frontend/solo-project-basketball-scoreboard-cz9adVfP) - Module 3 / Frontend developper path (https://scrimba.com/learn/frontend).
+This is a solution to the [Basketball Scoreboard Solo Project on Scrimba](https://scrimba.com/learn/frontend/solo-project-basketball-scoreboard-cz9adVfP) - [Frontend developper path](https://scrimba.com/learn/frontend).

 ## Table of contents